How to Protect Your Home and Family from Winter Weather Challenges in All 50 States

 Among a number of contractors, manufacturers and trade associations surveyed, realistic averages for the 2 most common residential materials are:

-- Metal roofs are initially, more expensive, these systems can last up to 50 years with proper maintenance.
-Correspondingly, construction costs will average $14,500-$17,000.
+- Metal roofs are initially, more expensive, these systems, though, can last up to 50 years with proper maintenance.
+However, upfront installation costs can range from $19,000 to $35,000.

-In either case, a new roof is one of the few home improvements that can hold its value at completion, may even add ~ 5% value initially. — Obviously, this applies to existing roofs that are in poor condition or are soon to be.
-Obviously, replacing a roof in sound condition, halfway through its life expectancy does not make “dollars and sense”.
+In either case, a new roof is one of the few home improvements that can hold its value at completion, may even add ~ 5% value initially if you don’t overpay for a new roof. — Obviously, this applies to existing roofs that are in poor condition or are soon to be.
+That said, replacing a roof in sound condition, halfway through its life expectancy does not make “dollars and sense”.

 - Roof ventilation & insulation.
 As the exterior roof protects the home’s interior, so should the underside of the roof be protected from the interior.
-Attic ceilings should be well-ventilated and insulated in order to prolong the integrity of the system by minimizing differentials in temperature and humidity.
-One sf of ventilation will service approximately 150 s.f. of surface area.
+Attic ceilings should be well-ventilated and insulated in order to protect the integrity of the system by minimizing differentials in temperature and humidity.
+One sq.ft. of ventilation will service approximately 150 s.f. of surface area.

-- Ice dams.
-There are certainly hi-tech systems to prevent the accumulation of ice, snow and icicles that impede drainage of water and melt.
-A simple, less expensive method of dealing with occasional, incidental, build up is a nylon stocking or fine mesh fabric filled with calcium chloride.
+— A simple, temporary fix method of dealing with occasional, incidental ice dam build up is by using a nylon stocking or fine mesh fabric filled with calcium chloride.
 As needed, place them wherever buildup occurs.
-DIY costs – Less than $20.
+DIY costs – Less than $50-$150.

 Chimneys and fireplaces obviously present a greater threat of catastrophe to the structure and your family than the inconvenience of a frozen pipe or higher-than-necessary heating bill.